 In general, complications that arise with respect to progesterone levels during the menstrual cycle could lead to a myriad of long-term health problems.

-For instance, women who have polycystic ovarian syndrome (PCOS) or are going through the menopausal transition will often experience anovulatory cycles.
-Since an anovulatory cycle is distinguished by the absence of ovulation, there is no major producer of progesterone to counteract estrogen's effects.
-These women may exhibit symptoms of estrogen dominance, such as headaches, insomnia, bloating, fibrocystic breasts, acne, and more.
+For instance, women with polycystic ovarian syndrome (PCOS) or going through the menopausal transition will often experience anovulatory cycles.
+In the absence of ovulation, there is little progesterone to counteract estrogen's effects.
+Symptoms of estrogen dominance may ensue, such as headaches, insomnia, bloating, fibrocystic breasts, acne, and more.

-Furthermore, any defect in follicular development or corpus luteum function could cause a luteal phase defect.
+Furthermore, any defect in follicular development or corpus luteum function could cause luteal phase defect.
 Luteal phase defect is marked by the failure to develop a fully mature secretory endometrium, preventing embryo implantation.
 This could lead to infertility or an early miscarriage.

-Continue reading to learn more about progesterone's instrumental role in pregnancy, from how the hormone maintains a fetus to full-term to its effects in a new mother's body post-partum.
+Continue reading to learn more about the instrumental role of progesterone during pregnancy, from how the hormone maintains a fetus to full-term to its effects in a new mother's body post-partum.